 Georgia State University recognizes its’ responsibility to accommodate students with disabilities.
 Sometimes this requires alternate test formats or the need for extended time, use of scribe, accessible technology, reader, etc. We also recognize our responsibility to uphold the academic integrity of the institution and ensuring test security.
-In order to accomplish both goals, students taking exams at the Office of Disability Services (ODS) must adhere to the following procedures.
+In order to accomplish both goals, students taking exams at the Office of Disability Services must adhere to the following procedures.

-ODS is open Monday, Wednesday, Friday from 8:30 a.m. – 5:15 p.m. and Tuesday, Thursday from 8:30 a.m. – 8 p.m.
+- The Office of Disability Services is open Monday, Wednesday, Friday from 8:30 a.m. – 5:15 p.m. and Tuesday, Thursday from 8:30 a.m. – 8 p.m.
 (Any temporary change in this schedule will be posted by the front door in advance.)
 Please schedule your exams so that they will be completed by closing time.
 Any exams unfinished by close of day will be picked up and returned to the instructor.

-Students are not allowed to leave the test area once they have begun the exam unless either your disability requires it or your instructor gives written permission for you to do so.
+- Students are not allowed to leave the test area once they have begun the exam unless either your disability requires it or your instructor gives written permission for you to do so.
 In either case, the exam must be split into parts and breaks can be taken only at the completion of each part.
 Once given the entire exam, students will not be allowed breaks.
 If a student leaves the test area the exam will be picked up and returned to the instructor.

-It is the student’s responsibility to monitor the amount of time taken on exams.
+- It is the student’s responsibility to monitor the amount of time taken on exams.
 Should you exceed your allocated time, you instructor will be notified.